deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 #.
 Click **Instructor**, then click **Cohorts**.

 #.
-In the dropdown list of cohorts, select the cohort to which you are adding
+In the drop-down list of cohorts, select the cohort to which you are adding
    students.

 #.
 Click **Assign students to cohorts by uploading a CSV file**, then click